McSpooder/camull-net/README.md

 ## Features

 * Program
+  * Comes with pre-trained models for alzheimers prediction and mild cognitive impairment conversion.
   * Performs k-fold cross validation
   * Loads and saves neural network models
   * Logs the train and test loss